 Are you a multi-sport athlete?
 Due to the immediate jumps from season to season, you’re likely going to experience an injury every so often.
 Thankfully, a key component of physical therapy is that it’s able to provide athletes with increased levels of injury prevention.
 In addition, other unique benefits of undergoing physical therapy in Huntington, NY can also be accommodated.
-At Island Sports Physical Therapy, we offer several services for various different athletes who require assistance getting back on the field or court.
+At Island Sports Physical Therapy, we offer several services for various different athletes who require assistance getting back on the field or court, including Sports Medicine Long Island.
 Contact us today to make an appointment to improve your health and strengthen your body, preparing you for the grueling stretch run.

 If you’re an athlete that is always playing in long games and or constantly moving, it is important to make sure that everything in your musculoskeletal system is working properly.
 When it comes to sports, injuries are an unfortunate inevitability.
 Making sure you take care of your body and muscles through maintenance is crucial for any athlete.
 Fortunately, there are many benefits of visiting a physical therapist that is personally trained in sports medicine.
 Some of these benefits can include the following: